 From our Pack to yours, Happy Thanksgiving! 🦃🍁🍂 pic.twitter.com/xkll4R60Kt

 In Canada, Sportsnet is one of the two main sportscast networks in English Canada along with TSN.
 Most importantly, Sportsnet owns the Super League license and regularly show games on Sportsnet World, a specialty channel of Sportsnet.

-Sportsnet can create a broadcast for Super League just like they did with the Barclays Premier League before being purchased by DAZN.
-Sportsnet would do the pre-game, halftime, and post-game analysis of many Premier League games in England.
-This is while the commentary of the games would be done by Sky Sports.
+Sportsnet can create a broadcast for Super League just like they did with the Barclays Premier League [before being purchased by DAZN].
+Sportsnet would do the pre-game, halftime, and post-game analysis of many Premier League games; recorded in Canada.
+This is while the commentary of the games is original content, produced by Sky Sports UK.

 With the loss of the Premier League, Sportsnet has been eager to show new sports leagues on their networks.
-Examples of this include showing US-based women leagues like the National Women’s Soccer League and the Women’s National Basketball Association on TV.
-So, there should be no reason why the Wolfpack cannot work on Sportsnet.
+Examples of this include, showing US-based women leagues like the National Women’s Soccer League, and the Women’s National Basketball Association.
+With that eagerness to increase content, there should be no reason why the Wolfpack cannot work on Sportsnet.

 Obviously, TV rights are not the only thing that the Wolfpack could do.
 Being in Super League could mean the Wolfpack looking at ways to create a reserve/academy team in Toronto.

 A ‘Reserve team’ to be developed in Toronto

 In 2020, all the 10 based English-based Super League teams are mandated to create a reserve team for their squad.
 This is something the Wolfpack should look at and have mainly Canadian-based players playing for the team against other English-based teams.
 There are small competitions in Ontario and USA for developing rugby league players, but they are not on the same level as the English-based reserve teams.